 Applying for a basic, vanilla trademark is actually surprisingly cheap.
 However, the costs surrounding the application process can add up quickly.

-Trademark infringement cases of depend on certain “polaroid factors” which help judges decide whether there is a likelihood of confusion between two brands.
+Trademark infringement cases of depend on certain “DuPont factors” which help judges decide whether there is a likelihood of confusion between two brands.

 If you fail to object to an infringing trademark, the USPTO might consider your mark abandoned.
 This will cause you to lose your trademark and all associated protections.